DOMjudge/domjudge/doc/manual/import.rst

 External ID's
 -------------

-Most entities in DOMjudge have an `eternal ID`.
+Most entities in DOMjudge have an `external ID`.
 External ID's are used to link entities in DOMjudge to entities in an external system, e.g. the ICPC CMS.
 The API uses the external ID's to expose entities to other systems.
 When you create an entity in DOMjudge, specifying the external ID is optional; DOMjudge will